QiKatherine/QiKatherine.github.io/content/post/Test-based-file-management-in-emacs.md

 • To present in slides: Org-reveal

 • To generate static website: Hugo + Ox-hugo

+## 0. General opinion {#0-dot-general-opinion}

+Albeit as many merits Emacs has as above, it is a tool which takes years to master, so I would NOT recommend converting to Emacs right after watching some killer demo.
+Instead, my general opinion about text work is keeping different stage of work in different places.

+Firstly, put speedy notes in out-of-boxes softwares in corresponding area (e.g. put text/snapshot/recordings in Onenote; put R code in Rstudio, put math paper in Lyx; draw figure in paint) Capturing ideas and finishing work at this stage is much more important than debugging Emacs.
+Secondly,

 ## 1. Text search and classification {#1-dot-text-search-and-classification}